YatechDev/CI_PP1_Ninja_Ramen/README.md

 [Ninja Ramen - Live webpage](https://yatechdev.github.io/CI_PP1_Ninja_Ramen/) (Right click to open in new tab)

 First project portfolio for Code Institute.
 A website for the imaginary Japanese restaurant based in Lincoln, UK.
+The aim of this project is to demonstrate skills in HTML and CSS and only these two languages were used in the development.
+No frameworks or other languages have been used.

 ## Table of Content